1924 Nixon Nitration Works disaster: The setting

-The Nixon Nitration Works, which included a number of plants, covered about 12 sqmi on the Raritan River, near New Brunswick, in what was then officially known as Raritan Township (later changed to Edison) and unofficially known as Nixon, New Jersey.
-It was created in 1915 by naval architect and industrialist Lewis Nixon to supply some European nations with gunpowder and other materials for World War I. When the war ended, its facilities were put to broader uses, involving other explosive materials.
+The Nixon Nitration Works, which included a number of plants, covered about 12 sqmi on the Raritan River, near New Brunswick, in the Nixon neighborhood of what what was then officially known as Raritan Township (later changed to Edison).
+It was created in 1915 by naval architect and industrialist Lewis Nixon to supply European nations with gunpowder and other materials for World War I. When the war ended, its facilities were put to broader uses, involving other explosive materials.

-The company manufactured cellulose nitrate (also known as nitrocellulose, guncotton, and several other names), a highly flammable material that was the first man-made plastic.
+The company manufactured cellulose nitrate (also known as nitrocellulose and guncotton), a highly flammable material that was the first man-made plastic.
 Finished cellulose nitrate was piled in 50 by 20 in sheets in surrounding buildings.

 Some 300 ft from the Works' nitrocellulose buildings sat a storage house leased to the Ammonite Company, which used the building to salvage the contents of artillery shells for use as agricultural fertilizer.
 That salvage was performed after the trinitrotoluene (TNT) was extracted from the shells at the nearby Raritan Arsenal by the Columbia Storage Company, owned by aeronautic pioneer Charles A. Levine.
 The Ammonite building reportedly contained 1 e6USgal of stored ammonium nitrate, plus 15 tank cars that each held 90,000 USgal of ammonium nitrate in the process of crystallization.